NTSC: History

 The first publicly announced network television broadcast of a program using the NTSC "compatible color" system was an episode of NBC's Kukla, Fran and Ollie on August 30, 1953, although it was viewable in color only at the network's headquarters.
 The first nationwide viewing of NTSC color came on the following January 1 with the coast-to-coast broadcast of the Tournament of Roses Parade, viewable on prototype color receivers at special presentations across the country.
 The first color NTSC television camera was the RCA TK-40, used for experimental broadcasts in 1953; an improved version, the TK-40A, introduced in March 1954, was the first commercially available color television camera.
 Later that year, the improved TK-41 became the standard camera used throughout much of the 1960s.

-The NTSC standard has been adopted by other countries, including some in the Americas and Japan.
+The NTSC standard was adopted by other countries, including some in the Americas and Japan.